 An exit interview template is beneficial in giving the employee a list of questions beforehand.
 It provides an opportunity for them to prepare thoughtful answers.

-Here is a simple exit interview template that you can download for your reference.
+Here is a simple exit interview template for your reference.

 A survey conducted by Burke Inc. revealed that the majority of Fortune 500 companies conduct exit interviews, however, only 40% of them find the exit data useful.
 A major reason is that they are unable to convert these insights into actionable steps.